-As any local sans ancestral visas or dual citizenship may know, travelling on a plain old green South African passport is no joke.
+Any local without an ancestral visas or dual citizenship knows travelling on a plain old green South African passport is no joke.

 Before even thinking about entering most countries around the world, we are required to pass the ultimate endurance test: a visa application.

-All in all there are 97 countries around the globe we can enter on our passports alone, and while they may not be the US, Canada, Australia or most of Europe, there are some pretty dang exciting places to go.
+All in all there are 101 countries around the globe we can enter on our passports alone, and while they may not be the US, Canada, Australia or most of Europe, there are some pretty exciting places to go.

 Most SADC countries are accessible to us without a visa, as long as we're going there for vacation.
 Any form of work - even volunteering - requires some form of a visa, so make 100% sure what the rules are beforehand.